 - Nigeria, Abuja

 - Zambia, Lusaka

-- Support with solving well defined outcome challenges for the business.
+- Support with solving well defined outcome challenges.

 - Membership in a global network targeting social entrepreneurs in Sub-Saharan Africa.

 - Yearly auditing when the turn-over has reached a certain level.